deep-security/ansible/README.md

 * scan-for-integrity-changes
 * scan-for-malware

-The "manage" task will help users operate the Deep Security Agent without logining in to the Deep Security Manager.
+The <code>manage</code> task lets you operate the Deep Security Agent without requiring you to log in to the Deep Security Manager.
 All of the available actions assume that the Deep Security Agent is installed and activated properly.
 Most of the actions can be triggered without any additional variables.
-Only set-policy and set-policyid need the corresponding policy name or id.
+Only <code>set-policy</code> and <code>set-policyid</code> need a corresponding policy name or id.

 ###### action: set-policy-by-name